ManishKumar-13/ResumeBuilder/README.md

 Resume Builder is a web application that allows users to create professional resumes quickly and easily.
 With its intuitive interface and powerful features, users can customize their resumes to suit any job application.

+## Hosted Link

+You can access the live version of the Resume Builder by clicking [here] (https://manishkumar-13.github.io/ResumeBuilder/).
+Feel free to explore the various features and functionalities offered by the application.

 ## Features

 - **User Authentication:** Users can sign in or register for an account to save their resume data securely.